Are used electric cars expensive?

 Motability cars tend to be really well looked after, but there will always be the odd wrong ‘un, so check it as you would with any other used car.

 It’s unlikely.
 Even if the battery has lost a chunk of its capacity, it will still be an attractive proposition to someone as a runaround which will cost buttons to run.
 In addition, the battery itself has a resale value, as they are used in the power generation industry to store energy from wind and solar.
-Whereas a petrol engine just gets scrapped, an EV battery will have a second and maybe even third life before being recycled.
+Whereas a petrol engine just gets scrapped, a battery will have a second and maybe even third life before being recycled.